MyTherapist-ng/calendar-access-token-generator/README.md

-# Calendar Access Token Generator
+# Google Calendar Access Token Generator

 A minimal Laravel 9 application that emulates the Google Calendar API "quickstart" flow.
 Use it to obtain OAuth credentials (`client_secret_generated.json`) compatible with the [`spatie/laravel-google-calendar`](https://github.com/spatie/laravel-google-calendar) package.